 Eastern North Carolina State Parks Sites

-With so many interesting natural features along our coast, it’s no surprise that the highest number of North Carolina State Parks sites (17) are here.
+With so many interesting natural features along our coast, it’s no surprise that most North Carolina State Parks sites (17) are here.

 - Jockey’s Ridge State Park

 The first of our amazing Eastern North Carolina state parks sits along the banks of the Cape Fear River.
 Carolina Beach State Park is best known for the wild carnivorous plants native to the Wilmington area.

 Search for Venus Flytraps while shrouded in tall coastal pines.
 Fishing is popular at the marina, which is also a great spot to launch a boat!